-Since Twitch implemented the Hateful Conduct and Harassment policy in 2018, many individuals have been banned for using the r-word or f-word.
+Since Twitch introduced the Hateful Conduct and Harassment policy in 2018, numerous individuals have been banned for using the r-word or f-word.

 So, can you say retard on Twitch chat?